bigbadcon/bbc-11ty/src/exhibitor-information.md

 ### Booth Information

-* 1/5 of the 1545 square foot exhibitors hall (~300 square feet)
+* \~300 square feet.
 * Power outlets available.
+* Two 6' long banquet tables available.
+* Four banquet chairs available.
-* A locked space that only the hotel and the convention steward (myself) has access to, to keep your products secure when the dealers room is closed.
+* A locked space that only the hotel and the convention steward has access to, to keep your products secure when the dealers room is closed.

 ### Cost